HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/limitations/index.md

 ## Searchable Fields

 - Only common fields such a title, description, type, and tags may be specifically searched for now.
-If you wish to search beyond these attributes, search using **All attributes** may be used since this will look at all attributes inside the document objects.
+If you wish to search beyond these attributes, search using **All attributes** can be used since this will look at all attributes inside the document objects.

 ## Localization